Alfresco/docs-alfresco/salesforce/latest/using/community.md

       ![lightning-all-new]({% link salesforce/images/lightning-all-cases.png %})

-4. Log in as a Community member.
+4. Log in as a Community member to access the case.

       ![lightning-alfresco-tab]({% link salesforce/images/lightning-alfresco-tab.png %})